-The Commission has identified Holyoke, MA as an area of disproportionate impact.
-Accordingly, Trulieve Cannabis Corp. ("Trulieve") will exert its best efforts to contribute to and uplift the Holyoke community, so that it directly benefits from the growth of the Commonwealth's nascent adult-use cannabis industry.
-In pursuit of that objective, Trulieve will provide access, foster inclusivity, and broadcast opportunities to the residents of Holyoke.
+Northampton, MA, the location of Trulieve Cannabis, Corp.'s ("Trulieve") retail facility, has not been identified by the Commission as an Area of Disproportionate Impact.
+However, the Commission has identified Holyoke, MA, the location of Trulieve's cultivation and manufacturing facility and neighboring municipality, as such an area.
+Northampton and Holyoke are approximately 12 miles apart.
+Accordingly, Trulieve will contribute to and uplift the Holyoke community, so that it directly benefits from the growth of the Commonwealth's nascent adult-use cannabis industry.
+In pursuit of that objective, Trulieve will provide access, foster inclusivity, and broadcast opportunities to the residents of Holyoke and other individuals who have been adversely impacted by the stigma of marijuana-related convictions.